CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Running the regression
 -----------------------

-The implementation of the Cox model in *lifelines* is called :class:`~lifelines.fitters.coxph_fitter.CoxPHFitter`.
+The implementation of the Cox model in *lifelines* is under :class:`~lifelines.fitters.coxph_fitter.CoxPHFitter`.
 Like R, it has a :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.print_summary` function that prints a tabular view of coefficients and related stats.

 .. code:: python